-A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Swamp and Overflowed Land Survey 905 patented June 10, 1869, County of Sacramento, State of California and more particularly described as follows:
+A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Swamp and Overflowed Land Survey 206, patented August 2, 1869, County of Sacramento, State of California and more particularly described as follows:

-All those lands underlying an existing floating boat dock, gangway, three pilings and one 2-pile dolphin lying adjacent to that parcel as described in Grant Deed, recorded March 16, 2020 in Document Number 202003161418 in Official Records of said County.
+All those lands underlying an existing uncovered single-berth floating boat dock with a boat lift, ramp and two pilings lying adjacent to that parcel described in Grant Deed, recorded February 4, 2021 in Document No. 202102041416 in Official Records of said County.